jf87/scalable_web_systems/session-01/README.md

 # 01. Go Intro
-This session introduces Go as a programming language for web system development.
+This session introduces Go as programming language for web system development.
 The hands-on focuses on getting Go up and running on your machine and teaches you some basics.

 ## Outline